jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The summarised results from this preprocessing can be seen in `06-additional_data_files` under Data R06

-For the deep data, the EAGER table was used for report statistics (see below for further information), and can be seen in `06-additional_data_files` under Data R08.
+For the deep sequenced data, the EAGER table was used for report statistics (see below forfurther information), and can be seen in `06-additional_data_files` under Data R08.

 #### R6.2.3 Library Merging